dolla-consortium/consensus-proposing/packages/packaging/README.md

 - [`Persisting`](#persisting) Pipe

 N.B : [`Serializing`](#serializing) will be removed eventually.
 We'll evaluate this when addressing data compression.

-## Polymorphism

-The Generic Pipeline is agnostic from
-- The log Engine used to retrieve Input and persist Output
-- The structure of the request manipulated

-To execute `Packaging`, we need to turn [Generic.hs](lib/Dolla/Consensus/Proposing/Packaging/Pipeline/Pipeline.hs) into a concrete Pipeline
-- [OverEventStore.hs](lib/Dolla/Consensus/Proposing/Packaging/Pipeline/Over/EventStore/Pipeline.hs) : EventStore is the log Engine used (Polymorphism reduced)
-- [OverEventStoreAndDolla.hs](lib/Dolla/Consensus/Proposing/Packaging/Pipeline/Over/EventStore/Dolla/Pipeline.hs) : We are using Dummy Dolla Requests with the EventStore (Concrete Pipeline)

 # Pipes
 ## Serializing